AniaAnnaa/AniaAnnaa/README.md

-- 👋 Hi, I’m @AniaAnnaa
+- 👋 Hi, I’m Anna
-- 👀 I’m interested in maths and I'm keen on every kind of sports.
+- 👀 I’m interested in maths, especially in geometry's problems.
+Now, I am going to take part in every kind of social projects to help people.
-- 🌱 I’m currently learning everything, because I try to find hobbies.
+- 🌱 I’m currently learning everything, because I try to find new interesting hooby.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...